Multi-Winner Voting with Approval Preferences: Cohesive Groups

 There are $2k$ candidates.
 The voters can be divided into $k$ equal-size groups so that the voters from the $i$-th group, in the diagram denoted as $V_i$, approve $c_i$ and $\{c_{k+1}, \ldots, c_{2k}\}$.
 Committee $\{c_1, \ldots, c_k\}$ (marked blue) satisfies PJR, but clearly, $\{c_{k+1}, \ldots, c_{2k}\}$ (marked green) is a much better choice from the perspective of proportionality degree.
 Also, $\{c_{k+1}, \ldots, c_{2k}\}$ satisfies the EJR condition while $\{c_1, \ldots, c_k\}$ does not.
 This example shows that PJR implies no better proportionality degree than $f(\ell)=1$. \end{example}

-Given that there are rather few rules satisfying EJR, \citet{bre-fal-kac-nie2019:experimental_ejr} performed computer simulations for several distributions of voters' preferences and checked how hard it is \emph{on average} to find a committee that satisfies the condition imposed by EJR.
-They concluded that $\ell$-cohesive groups for $\ell \geq 2$ are quite rare, and that a random committee among those that satisfy the much weaker condition of JR is quite likely to satisfy the one of EJR as well.
+Given that there are rather few rules satisfying EJR, \citet{bre-fal-kac-nie2019:experimental_ejr} performed computer simulations for several distributions of voters' preferences and verified how hard it is \emph{on average} to find a committee that satisfies the condition imposed by EJR.
+They concluded that $\ell$-cohesive groups for $\ell \geq 2$ are quite rare, and that a random committee among those that satisfy the much weaker condition of JR is quite likely to satisfy EJR as well.
 Their second conclusion was that JR, PJR, and EJR, while highly desired, do not guarantee on their own a sensible selection of committees, and one needs to put forward additional criteria.
-Otherwise, there are often many committees satisfying these conditions, and these committees may vary significantly.
+Specifically, they showed that there are often many committees satisfying these conditions, and these committees may vary significantly. \citet{bre-fal-kac-nie2019:experimental_ejr} derived their conclusions from the analysis of specific distributions of voters' preferences; it would be desirable to analyse this phenomenon more broadly, e.g., for other types of distributions.

+Recently, \citet{pet-pie-sko:c:participatory-budgeting-cardinal} introduced an even stronger axiom, called \emph{fully justified representation (FJR)}, where the precondition of $\ell$-cohesiveness is relaxed.
+In EJR we say that a group of voters $V$ is $\ell$-cohesive if $|V| \geq \ell \cdot \nicefrac{n}{k}$ and if there exists a set $T$ of $\ell$ candidates such that each voter from $V$ approves all $\ell$ candidates from $T$.
+In the definition of FJR, on the other hand, we only require that there must exist an integer $\beta$ such that each voter from $V$ approves at least $\beta$ candidates from $T$.
+FJR enforces that at least one member of $V$ must have at least $\beta$ representatives in the elected committee.
+Note that EJR corresponds to FJR with a fixed value of $\beta = \ell$.

+\begin{definition}[Fully justified representation~\cite{pet-pie-sko:c:participatory-budgeting-cardinal}] Given an integer value $\beta$ and a subset of candidates $T \subseteq C$, we say that a group of voters $V$ is weakly $(\beta, T)$-cohesive if $|V| \geq |T| \cdot \nicefrac{n}{k}$ and if for each voter $i \in V$ it holds that $|A(i) \cap T| \geq \beta$.
+An ABC rule $\calR$ satisfies \emph{fully justified representation (FJR)} if for each election $E = (A, k)$, each winning committee $W \in \calR(E)$, each integer $\beta$ and $T \subseteq C$, and each weakly $(\beta, T)$-cohesive group of voters $V$, there exists a voter $i \in V$ such that $|W \cap A(i)| \geq \beta$. \end{definition} For the time being, the only known rule that satisfies FJR is rather artificial and specifically tailored to the definition of the axiom~\cite{pet-pie-sko:c:participatory-budgeting-cardinal}.
+It is an open question whether there exists a natural ABC rule which satisfies FJR together with other desirable properties.

+All proportionality concepts discussed in this section ensure that cohesive groups are guaranteed a certain representation in the elected committee. \citet{cevallos2020verifiably} argue that in some contexts---for example when using ABC rules for selecting validators in the blockchain protocol---it is equally important to ensure that groups are not over-represented.
+To the best of our knowledge formal axioms capturing this intuitive requirement are still missing.\footnote{We note that the upper quota axiom in the apportionment setting can be viewed as such an axiom.}